peluche/SWE-to-MLE/content/grimoire/index.md

 ## POS
 Part of speech - Mark each word in a sentence as corresponding to a particular part of speech (such as noun, verb, adjective, etc.).

+## RAG
+Retrieval-Augmented Generation (RAG).
+Add a content store (live internet query / some static DB / ...) and let the LLM query the store as a set of references (and concatenate them to the prompt).
+It allows to add knowledge without retraining the model, and help with providing sources.

+## RLHF
+Reinforcement Learning from Human Feedback (RLHF).
+(1) Generate some outputs.
+(2) Humans label (score) them.
+(3) Train a second model on these labels.
+(4) Use this new model as scoring for RL.

 ## ROUGE
 Metric for text summarization based on (summerized vs reference) N-grams comparison.